moengage/MoEngage-iOS-SDK/README.md

         //-------
     }

 Thats it!!
 SDK is successfully integrated and initialized in the project, and ready to use.

+## Developer Docs
 Please refer to our developer docs to know how to make use of our SDK to track Events and User Attributes, to implement Push Notification and InApps: https://docs.moengage.com/docs/sdk-integration.

+## Change Log
+See [SDK Change Log](https://github.com/moengage/MoEngage-iOS-SDK/blob/master/CHANGELOG.md) for information on every released version.

+## Support
+Please visit this repository's [Github issue tracker](https://github.com/moengage/MoEngage-iOS-SDK/issues) for bug reports specific to our iOS SDK.
+For other issues and support please contact MoEngage support from your dashboard.